 Breast Cancer in Women

 Breast cancer is a disease in which cancer cells grow in the breast tissue.
-It is the most common cancer in women in the United States.
-The normal breast consists of glandular tissue called lobes.
-These lobes are sectioned off into lobules, which produce milk.
-Milk is carried to from the lobules to the nipple by small ducts.
-All this tissue is surrounded by fatty and connective tissue, as well as blood and lymph vessels.
-Types of breast cancer found in women are:
+It is the most common cancer in women in the US.
+The breast is made up of lobules, which make milk and ducts that allow milk to pass to the nipple.
+The lobules are surrounded by fat, connective tissue, blood vessels, and lymphatic tissue.
+Types of breast cancer include:

 Breast Cancer in Men